-PHE 320H Theory of Coaching
+❖ PHE 320H Theory of Coaching

 This course will be an introduction to the theory and practice of coaching.
-Through both lectures and practical experiences, students will become familiarized with the fundamentals of coaching and gain an appreciation of the diversity and complexity of the coaching process.
-There will be considerable links with PHE 331H Teaching the Child, as well as PRA 300Y Pedagogy, Principles of Fitness II and Fitness Leadership.
+Through lectures, tutorials and group discussions, students will become familiarized with the fundamentals of coaching and gain an appreciation of the diversity and complexity of the coaching process.
+There will be considerable links with PHE 331H Teaching the Child, as well as the PRA 300H series of courses (see page 25 in the calendar).
 Current knowledge and experiences will be delivered by various faculty members, athletic instructors and coaches integrating this knowledge with practical application.
-Students who successfully complete the course will gain their National Coaching Certification Program (NCCP) Introduction to Coaching Parts A and B. This is the new equivalent of the old Level I and II Theory.
+Students who successfully complete the course will gain their National Coaching Certification Program (NCCP) Introduction to Coaching Parts A and B.

+Prerequisites: PHE 204H, PHE 209H, PHE 201H/101Y,

+PSL 200Y/PHE 205H

-Prerequisites: PHE 204H, PHE 209H, PSL 200Y Three lecture/tutorial hours per week.
+Three lecture/tutorial hours per week.
 Note: Required for CTEP students.

-PHE 325H Advanced Cardiorespiratory Physiology
+❖ PHE 325H Advanced Cardiorespiratory Physiology

-This course builds upon the topics introduced in earlier physiology courses, particularly PHE 225H, and will focus on cardio-respiratory function and control during exercise.
+This course builds upon the topics introduced in earlier physiology courses, particularly PHE 225H, and will focus on cardiorespiratory function and control during exercise.
 Advanced concepts in cardiac performance, respiratory control and the vascular system to exercise will be addressed, in addition to the adaptations seen with chronic exercise training.
 While each subsystem will be examined in detail, a key objective is to gain an integrative understanding of exercise physiology.
 Specific topics will include: neural and humoral control of ventilation during exercise, cardiac function including systolic and diastolic function, local and regional control of blood flow, autonomic control of cardiovascular function.
 Unique challenges to cardio-respiratory control during exercise will also be covered, including extreme environmental conditions including cold, heat and high altitude.
 The impact of various disease states on the response to exercise, and the effects of exercise intervention on such conditions, will also be examined.

 Three lecture hours per week and eight lab hours.

 Note: Required for B.KIN. students

-PHE 331H Teaching the Child Physical Activity
+❖ PHE 331H Teaching the Child Physical Activity